Scaevola enantophylla

 Scaevola enantophylla, commonly known as climbing fan-flower,is a species of flowering plant in the family Goodeniaceae and is endemic to Queensland.
-It is a scrambling vine with yellow fan-shaped flowers, and the only species in the genus with leaves arranged opposite.
+It is a scrambling vine with yellow fan-shaped flowers, and the only species in the genus with leaves arranged in opposite pairs.

 Description

 Scaevola enantophylla is a scrambling vine up to 4 m long, it may be smooth or with soft, short hairs.
-The leaves are egg-shaped to lance-shaped, finely toothed, arranged opposite, 4-15 cm long, 20-60 mm wide, tapering to a point on a short petiole.
-The fan-shaped flowers are borne in cymes in leaf axils on a peduncle up to 16 mm long, bracteoles triangular shaped, usually up to 1 mm long, and each flower on a pedicel up to 5 mm long.
-The yellow corolla 14-20 mm long, smooth on the outside, thickly bearded on the inside, and the wings up to 1.5 mm wide.
-Flowering occurs from July to November and the fruit narrowly egg-shaped, black, 10-12 mm long, smooth or with occasional hairs.
+The leaves are egg-shaped to lance-shaped, finely toothed, arranged in opposite pairs, 4-15 cm long, 20-60 mm wide, tapering to a point on a short petiole.
+The fan-shaped flowers are borne in cymes in leaf axils on a peduncle up to 16 mm long, triangular bracteoles usually up to 1 mm long, and each flower on a pedicel up to 5 mm long.
+The yellow corolla is 14-20 mm long, smooth on the outside, thickly bearded on the inside, and the wings up to 1.5 mm wide.
+Flowering occurs from July to November and the fruit is narrowly egg-shaped, black, 10-12 mm long, smooth or with occasional hairs.